Please Save a Life!

 Apart from asking you to provide a good quality food for the dog you are fostering, it is entirely free!
 Vet and rehabilitation costs would be covered by us, however a donation would always be most appreciated if possible.
 What matters to us the most though, is that a safe and happy temporary home be found for a dog in need.

-Some families are fostering a dog with view to adopt or they fall in love with their foster dog and would like to keep them as their forever dog.
-If this is the case the foster contract will be changed to an adoption one and an adoption donation becomes payable.
+Some families fall in love with their foster dog and would like to keep them as their forever dog.
+If this is the case the foster contract will be changed to an adoption one and our adoption donation becomes payable.

 How do I become a foster home for Paws2Freedom dogs?

-We will be looking for foster homes UK-wide.
-All our applicants will have to fill in an application which if successful would be followed up by a home visit and foster contract.
+We are looking for foster homes in Cornwall and Devon, simply because we can be physically at hand to help where needed which sadly is not possible in the same way outside our area.
+All our applicants will have to fill in an application which if successful would be followed up by some video footage wherever possible, a home visit and foster contract.

 It is very important for us to know which type of dog you are able to accommodate and also which issues you are prepared to work with.
 Once we have discussed this with you in detail and logged it with us here we can then go ahead and place a suitable foster dog with you.

 You will have our full support at all times during your fostering.
 That means we are there for you with help, advice and if needed, rescue back up if you feel unable to continue with the dog.
 This means we will take the dog into our care until another suitable foster home can be found.

 Fostering a dog requires a firm commitment and will to succeed, a realistic and sympathetic view, as well as heaps of love and patience too, but the rewards are immense.